A $p$-adic Simpson correspondence for singular rigid-analytic varieties: Introduction

 \subsection{Acknowledgement}

 We would like to thank Brian Conrad, Johan de Jong, Ben Heuer, Sean Howe and Bogdan Zavyalov for helpful discussions and valuable feedback on a preliminary version.
-Special thanks to Bogdan Zavyalov for pointing out a mistake in the draft version and Brian Conrad for suggesting useful references.
+Special thanks to Bogdan Zavyalov for helpful discussions and Brian Conrad for suggesting useful references.
 Both of the authors are partially funded by the Simons Collaboration on Perfection during the preparation of the project.
-The second named author was partially supported by NSF DMS-2053473 under Kiran Kedlaya.
+The second-named author was partially supported by NSF DMS-2053473 under Kiran Kedlaya.